Birding in far north, mostly... stories about birdwatching and -twitching during decades.

 04 January, 2010

-Winter Bird Race 2010
+Winter Bird Rally 2010

-The race time was 6:00 - 16:00, basically 10 hours.
+The rally time was 6:00 - 16:00, basically 10 hours.
 But this year we started only at 8:30, as we knew that it was totally hopeless to search for owls, due to fact that the vole population cycle is right now in low phase.
 The sun rose at 9:38 and set down at 15:18, so the effective birding time was about 7 hours and 15 minutes.

 At first we headed to couple of feeding places in Valkeakoski suburbs.
 The first species, Common Redpoll (Carduelis flammea) was observed at 8:44.
 During next 16 minutes we observed 10 species but after that the rate slowed down.

 Waterfowl were scarce.
 Drainage of water in lakes has been minimal this winter and most of the open water locations were now covered with ice.
-Many waterfowl and 1 Grey Heron (Ardea cinerea) are concentrated in the condensation water pool of United Paper Mills in Valkeakoski, but unfortunately that area is nowadays out of limits, so all race teams missed couple of species this year.
+Many waterfowl and 1 Grey Heron (Ardea cinerea) are concentrated in the condensation water pool of United Paper Mills in Valkeakoski, but unfortunately that area is nowadays out of limits, so all rally teams missed couple of species this year.
 Still we managed to find an adult Whooper Swan (Cygnus cygnus), male Goosander (Mergus merganser) and Great Crested Grebe (Podiceps cristatus) from the few open water rapids and straits of Lempäälä.

-The obligatory drawback of this race for us was the Merlin (Falco columbarius).
+The obligatory drawback of this rally for us was the Merlin (Falco columbarius).
 I found a fast flying bird over the forest in Ritvala; Heikki-Pekka managed to see it, but Jonne and Ville missed it.
 So, as the rules say that over 50% of the team members must see and identify the bird, the Merlin was not acceptable...

 Like always in these rallies, the first morning hours are the best.
 During afternoon we got only couple of new species and at 15:47, we ticked the last species, the Eurasian Treecreeper (Certhia familiaris) from my own backyard.